John M Dobson OAM (Chancellor)

 In 2007 she took up the position of Pro Vice-Chancellor (Learning and Quality) at the University of Adelaide, providing leadership in the areas of learning and teaching and oversight of the University's quality assurance processes, including the University's AUQA audit.

 In this role she contributed to the strategic goals of the University, played a major role in policy development within the University and engaged significantly with national policy initiatives in the higher education sector.
 She was Chair of numerous high level University committees and working parties, including the program approval committee, and was the University's representative on state and national committees.

 Professor Lohmann is an internationally known researcher in atomic and molecular physics, and has been a node manager within the ARC Centre of Excellence for Antimatter-Matter Studies since 2005.

 Professor Lohmann has produced over 100 journal and conference contributions, and has served as both a chair and a member of the scientific committees of many international conferences.

 Six members appointed by the Governor in Council

 BCom, LLB(Hons) Qld.
 FAICD

-He is Chair of the Children's Hospital Foundation, the Queensland Children's Medical Research Institute and the Cerebral Palsy League, and President of the Queensland Private Enterprise Centre.
+He is Chair of the Children's Hospital Foundation Queensland, Chair of the Cerebral Palsy League, Member of the Takeovers Panel, Director of Diamond Jubilee Partnerships Pty Ltd, Director of Merchant Foundation Pty Ltd and President of the Queensland Private Enterprise Centre.

-Bruce was appointed Deputy Chancellor in April 2015.
-He is also Chair the Planning and Resources Committee.
+Elected Deputy Chancellor for a two-year term, commencing 27 April 2015, and Chair of the Planning and Resources Committee.